farjump/raspberry-pi/README.md

-- A ready-to-use hardware state thanks to more advanced hardware initializations than what firmwares or bootloaders usually do, including the floating point unit, caches and a convenient address space.
+- A ready-to-use hardware state thanks to more advanced hardware initialization than what firmwares or bootloaders usually do, including the floating point unit, caches and a convenient address space.